San Francisco attractions range from the gorgeous Golden Gate Bridge to the infamous prison on Alcatraz Island.

-The city is also known for its colorful Painted Ladies of Alamo Square, its historic cable cars and one of the crookedest streets in the world, Lombard Street.
+The city is also known for its colorful Painted Ladies of Alamo Square, its historic cable cars, and one of the crookedest streets in the world, Lombard Street.

-Other highlights on my list of the top 25 must see include some of our top districts such as Chinatown, Fisherman's Wharf, and the Haight-Asbury neighborhood.
+Other highlights on my list of the top 25 must see include some of our top districts, such as Chinatown, Fisherman's Wharf, and the Haight-Asbury neighborhood.

 One of the top San Francisco attractions is Alcatraz Island.
-This old prison complex originally was opened in the mid-1850s as a US military fort.
+This old prison complex was originally opened in the mid-1850s as a US military fort.
 In the early 1900s, it was turned into a military prison.
-Finally, in 1934, it became a maximum security federal penitentiary.
+Finally, in 1934, it became a maximum-security federal penitentiary.

 The last federal prisoner left Alcatraz in 1963 as the prison shut its doors.
 In 1973, the island opened to the public for tours.

-Each ticket to visit Alcatraz includes a ferry ride to and from the island, a self-guided audio tour of the main prison building, and a chance to explore several other buildings while you are there.
-I recommend setting aside a few hours for this trip.
-I also recommend getting tickets so your trip leaves as early as possible since you want to have as much time as possible to see the whole island.
+Each ticket to visit Alcatraz includes a ferry ride to and from the island (the only way to get here), a self-guided audio tour of the main prison building, and a chance to explore several other buildings while you are there.
+I typically spend anywhere from two to three hours on the island.

 The Golden Gate Bridge is another one of the most visited San Francisco attractions.
 This 1.7-mile gem connects San Francisco with Marin County and points farther north.

 Either before or after your walk on the bridge, make sure to check out the small museum on the southern San Francisco side.
-You will learn a little more about the bridge including some fun facts and history about it.
+You will learn a little more about the bridge, including some fun facts and history about it.

 You will also find a gift shop, snack shop, and a small restaurant on the same side.